 How to make Victorian tiles shine

 Making Victorian tiles shine is a simple process of applying and building up multiple layers of an acrylic wax on the surfaces of the tiles.
 The wax has a deepening effect that creates a bit more shine with every subsequent layer that is applied.
+These tiles are matt by themselves so the only way to shine them is with a fake wax.
 If you wish to know a bit more about the process read on.

 This type of wax can be found in many different forms for many different industries and also has many different names.
 For instance it is also used to seal Vinyl and some wood floors and different blends of the wax allow for mat, satin and high gloss finishes.
 In the tiling industry I have seen it called different names such as , High gloss, Natural effect, Satin effect wax, Colour enhancer etc. “It all has a milky white or light bluish look to it”